|MARKET CAP: [PASS]

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [FAIL]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-LMCA fails this test as its EPS growth rate for the past 6 months (-47.36%) does not beat that of the S&P (0.06%).
+LMCA passes this test as its EPS growth rate over the past 6 months (50.00%) has beaten that of the S&P (0.06%).
 LMCA's estimated EPS growth for the current year is (123.08%), which indicates the company is expected to experience positive earnings growth.
 As a result, LMCA passes this test.

 This methodology would utilize four separate criteria to determine if LMCA is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".